Counsellor | Trauma-Informed | Online

 I have a particular interest in supporting women navigating:

-• recovery from burnout in caregiving, ministry, or helping roles
+recovery from sustained caregiving, ministry, or helping-role demands

 My background includes cross-cultural work and supporting women in diverse personal, professional, and faith-related contexts.
 This informs a culturally sensitive, non-assumptive approach that honours each person’s lived experience.

 Alongside private practice, I also support aftercare teams working with survivors of exploitation through trauma-informed training and consultation.
-This work informs my stabilisation-first, systems-aware approach to counselling.
+This work includes supporting staff to apply trauma-informed and safeguarding practices consistently in daily work, strengthening team confidence and sustainable care for survivors.

 This work is not about restoring productivity or resilience at personal cost — it’s about living with greater safety, clarity, and self-respect.